f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

 The **T1-F5OS** image type should be used with extreme caution.
-It is the smallest of the image sizes, but it only has one slot/volume for TMOS software meaning it does not support upgrades (not even for hotfixes).
+It is the smallest of the image sizes, but it only has one slot/volume for TMOS software, meaning it does not support upgrades (not even for hotfixes).
 This type of image is geared towards more modern environments where pave & nuke strategies are preferred over in place upgrades.

 .. image:: images/rseries_deploying_a_tenant/image4.png
   :align: center